 Yeah, there’s a little bit of that, yeah.
 I mean 'cause that happens to, uh, to, people in the movie, I guess.
 You know, it’s [CHUCKLES], uh -- I’m not giving away too much, but yeah.
 I mean it’s, uh [LAUGHS] -- uhh, he doesn't -- y-- yeah.
 Yes, there’s animosity, I suppose, with any newcomer, good or bad.

 The last few years has been especially kind to Hawkeye in the Comic Books.
 I think Matt Fraction has brought a whole new take to the character that is amazing.
 Is there any sense for you, as you’re finished with this, that they’re gonna explore Hawkeye away from the Avengers?

 [SIGHS] I don’t know.
-I mean no. Well, I mean there’s always opportunity in the Marvel universe to jump into a lot of different scenarios, but it only makes sense, I think, that – just as an outsider – that, you know, Captain America, those sort of things, he fits into that world pretty world because they’re similar in their sort of military kind of ideals.
+I mean, no. Well, I mean there’s always opportunity in the Marvel universe to jump into a lot of different scenarios, but only if it makes sense, I think that - just as an outsider - that, you know, Captain America, those sort of things, he fits into that world pretty well because they're similar in their sort of military kind of ideals.
 Like, Hawkeye’s not in Thor.
 It’s to really hard to really imagine that but they leave it pretty wide open for a lot of different venues, a lot of different scenarios to have.
 I do not know the future.
 I’m just happy to be doing it now.

 Do you have a personal favorite Avenger?

 I don’t know, I think they all have their own cool things about it.
 But as an actor, there’s no other part I’d rather play then the one I’m doing.
 It’s a real human being, and I know how to [CHUCKLES] do real human stuff.
 [LAUGHS] I don’t know the other guys do that [CHUCKLES] superhuman thing.
 [LAUGHS]